italojsoliveira/italojsoliveira.github.io/_pages/about.md

 PhD in Computer Science from the Free University of Bozen-Bolzano, Italy🇮🇹.

-Doctor in Law from the Federal University of Pernambuco, Brazil🇧🇷.
+Doctor of Law from the Federal University of Pernambuco, Brazil🇧🇷.

 Currently, I am interested in developing ontologically well-founded and logically rigorous technology solutions for risk management, particularly in cybersecurity.